BNSC1/android-notes/README.md

 `android:process` in `AndroidManifest` allows an app running in multiple processes

+Optimizing `RecyclerView`:

-`RecycledViewPool` may improve performance of a nested `RecyclerView` if `RecyclerView`s items are using similar layout
+- `RecycledViewPool` may improve performance of a nested `RecyclerView` if `RecyclerView`s items are using similar layout

+- Never Ever use `Recyclerview` with `NestedScrollView` because `Recyclerview` will stop recycling views and will instead rendering all views rather than only rendering visible ones

+- Using `ListAdapter` with `DiffUtil` will completely remove `notifyDatasetChanged` which will avoid re-calculating & re-rendering all your views

+- Avoid heavy calculations & nesting views in `Recyclerview` items

+- If the `RecyclerView` is nested, `parentRecyclerView.setItemViewCacheSize(cacheSize)` to tweak shared cache size

+- If the `RecyclerView` is nested, `childRecyclerView.setItemPrefetchEnabled(true)` and `LayoutManager.collectInitialPrefetchPositions()` can set how many inner items should be prefetched

 ## Lifecycle